Podcast and Non Profit 501(c)(3) Supporting Mental Health among First Responders, Military, and Families

 EIN: 87-2060176

-First Responders, Military, their family and partners financially assisted to attend therapy.
+First Responders, Military, and their family/partners have been financially assisted to attend therapy through The Overwatch Collective.

-Downloads with 95 podcast episodes and 5 seasons since beginning in June of 2021
+Podcast downloads with 150 podcast episodes and 8 seasons since the start in June of 2021.

 Who We Are